doneczka/problematic_loan_prdiction/README.md

 ## **GOAL** – prediction of which person might struggle with loan repayment
 -	Find personal traits of people who might not pay on time their debts
 -	Fine-tune the model to get the best results
-- model deployment on GCP
+- Model deployment on GCP

 ## **Methods and techniques:**
 -	EDA to check what kind of data I deal with – internal/external data; current applications for credits, previous credit history; borrower characteristics.